NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 This is done with high-level models such as structure and behavior diagrams as well as control diagrams.
 ... it allows management to gain at least a rudimentary understanding of the game design and help alleviate the communication problems encountered in previous development methodologies."
-This probably means that the plague of scrum masters is inevitable.
+This bears a threat of potential plague of scum masters in the field of game development.
 Another important practice is using a Game Design Document.
-[20] describes common problems faced during pre-production, production and post-production phases.
+[20] describes in thorough details common problems faced in pre-production, production and post-production phases.

 [1] explores whether game engines share similar characteristics with software frameworks by comparing 282 most popular open source engines and 282 most popular frameworks on GitHub.
 "Game engines are slightly larger in terms of size and complexity and less popular and engaging than traditional frameworks.